-An introduction to shop safety, the correct use of hand tools, equipment, and precision measurement, identification of aircraft hardware, and the fabrication of fluid and tubing.
+An introduction to shop safety, the correct use of hand tools, equipment, and precision measurement, identification of aircraft hardware, and the fabrication of fluid lines and tubing.
 Emphasis on procedures for testing, heat treating, and inspection of aircraft structures.
 Two lecture and four laboratory hours per week.
 Prerequisite: None.
 Lab Fee: \$24

 AERM 1314 - Basic Electricity - 3 sem. hrs.
-(2-4-0)
+(2-2-0)

-A study of aircraft electrical systems and their requirements including the use of ammeter, voltmeter, and ohmmeter; series and parallel circuits; inductance and capacitance; magnetism; converting alternating current (AC) to direct current (DC); controlling devices; maintenance and servicing of aircraft batteries; and reading and interpreting aircraft electrical diagrams to include solid state devices and logic functions.
-Fundamentals of safety also addressed.
-Two lecture and four laboratory hours per week.
+A study of aircraft electrical systems and their requirements including the use of ammeter, voltmeter, and ohmmeter; series and parallel circuits; inductance and capacitance; magnetism; converting alternating current (AC) to direct current (DC); controlling devices; maintenance and servicing of aircraft batteries; and interpreting aircraft electrical diagrams Two lecture and two laboratory hours per week.
 Prerequisite: None.
-Lab Fee: \$24
+Lab Fee: \$24; Consumable Supplies Fee: \$24

-AERM 1315 - Aviation Science - 3 sem. hrs.
-(2-4-0)
+AERM1315 - Aviation Science - 3 sem. hrs.
+(2-3-0)

-Fundamentals of mathematics, physics, and drawings as they apply to aircraft principles and operations as required by the Federal Aviation Administration (FAA) for airframe and powerplant mechanics.
-Two lecture and four laboratory hours per week.
+Fundamentals of mathematics, physics, and drawings as they apply to aircraft principles and operations as required by the Federal Aviation Administration (FAA) for airframe and power plant mechanics.
+Two lecture and three laboratory hours per week.
 Prerequisite: None.
 Lab Fee: \$24